3dcitydb/3dcitydb-docs/source/impexp/import-filters/import-list.rst

    ID_0818
    ...

-To use an import list, simply provide the full path to the CSV file.
-The further input fields of the dialog define the structure and content of the CSV file so that the identifiers can be correctly parsed from the file and used in the import operation.
+To use an import list, simply provide the full path to your CSV file.
+Use the *Browse* button or drag&drop your CSV file into the input field.
+You can also specify more than one CSV file.
+In this case, all of them define the import list.

+The further input fields of the dialog define the structure and content of the CSV file(s) so that the identifiers can be correctly parsed from the file(s) and used in the import operation.
 For this purpose, you can specify the delimiter used for separating values in the import list (by default, a comma is assumed as delimiter).
 If the values in the import list are quoted, you can also define the character used as quote (typically double quotes are used).
 And the character used as comment marker as well as the encoding of the import list can be specified.
+If you use more than one CSV file as input, the settings are applied to all of them.
+So, make sure that the CSV files have the same layout and structure.

-Use the *Preview* button to get a preview of the first few lines of the import list when applying the provided options for parsing and interpreting the import list.
+Use the *Preview* button to get a preview of the first few lines of the import list when applying the provided options for parsing and interpreting the CSV file(s).
 This preview shows the contents of the import list in tabular form and is printed to the console window.
+You can select one or more CSV file from the list of input files if you want the preview to be generated for a specific file or set of files.
+If no CSV file has been selected, the preview is shown for the first CSV file in the list.

-It is very helpful to adapt and specify the delimiter character(s), quoting rules and comment marker.
+The preview is very helpful to adapt and specify the delimiter character(s), quoting rules and comment marker.
 The preview should only show the lines containing identifiers, but no header line or comments.
 To identify the column which holds the identifiers in the file, you can either type